Neuromorphic Computing for Development and Learning Workshop (NCDL)

 09:30-10:00 Keynote: Prof. Thomas Nowotny (confirmed - in person) - How to efficiently train Spiking Neural Networks on machine learning tasks + Q/A

-10:00-10:30 Keynote: Dr. Chiara De Luca (confirmed - in person) - Brain-inspired computational primitives towards a reliable and efficient neuromorphic intelligence + Q/A
+10:00-10:30 Keynote: Dr. Chiara De Luca (confirmed - in person) - Learning on the edge: local and online neuromorphic intelligence + Q/A

-12:00-12:30 Keynote: Prof. Srikanth Ramaswamy (confirmed - in person) - Interface of biological and artificial neural networks + Q/A
+12:00-12:30 Keynote: Prof. Srikanth Ramaswamy (confirmed - in person) - What can artificial neural networks learn from biological neuromodulatory systems? + Q/A

 15:30-16:30 Coffee Break + Poster Session